zhutchens1/NIRISS-star-masks/README.md

 This Python library is designed to mask bright stars in JWST NIRISS imaging mosaics.
 Foreground stars are identified from the Gaia catalog using the `astroquery` library.
 The NIRISS stellar PSF is approximated using a toy model, represented by a circular region for the PSF's central componenets, and extended rectangles for the diffraction spikes.
 The library also includes helper functions to check if a given source is contaminated by a stellar PSF.

+The PSF is scaled for each object according to its Gaia G-band magnitude.
+The details of this calibration are included in `calibration.ipynb`.

 ## Functions
 The library's key functions include: